Best Recipes for Homemade Cookies and Bars

 Serve them plain or sprinkle with confectioners' sugar.
 And be sure to use canned pumpkin puree, not pumpkin pie filling!

-This makes a big batch of Pumpkin Bars.
+This recipe makes a large batch of Pumpkin Bars.
 To make a smaller batch, cut the ingredients in half and bake in a 9-inch square pan.

 • 1 1/2 cups all-purpose flour